 Access Control List (ACLs)

 ACLs are commonly deployed on the Provider Edge (PE) - Customer Edge (CE) boundary, but are also very useful in other places like towards the provider’s own server, client and infrastructure networks to prevent devices there from misbehaving.
 Optimized ACL strategy would be to place an explicit permit filter on the customer interface.
 Explicit permit filters permit specific address ranges and then deny all else.
-For example, if Operator’s customer is allocated 192.0.2.0/24, the BCP 38 ACL would permit all source addresses from 192.0.2.0/24 and then deny all packets whose source address is not 192.0.2.0/24.
+For example, if an Operator’s customer is allocated 192.0.2.0/24, the BCP 38 ACL would permit all source addresses from 192.0.2.0/24 and then deny all packets whose source address is not 192.0.2.0/24.